-Operating as a limited company is the one of the most popular business for all sizes and types of businesses.
-In order to register a company in UK, The business must be incorporated legally with the Companies House.
-Companies House is a government agency which is sponsored by Department of Business, Innovation and Skills.
-It operates as official registrar of the companies in Wales, England, Northern Ireland and Scotland.
+Operating as a limited company is one of the most popular businesses for all sizes and types of businesses.
+In order to register a company in the UK, The business must be incorporated legally with the Companies House.
+Companies House is a government agency which is sponsored by the Department of Business, Innovation and Skills.
+It operates as the official registrar of the companies in Wales, England, Northern Ireland and Scotland.

-Both a for profit company which is limited by shares and a non-profit company which is limited by guarantee, enjoy many benefits which are not available to the sole traders.
-Operating as a sole trader is also a very popular structure for businesses of small and medium size.
-In fact it is the 2nd most popular type of business structure in the UK.
+Both a for-profit company that is limited by shares and a non-profit company that is limited by guarantee enjoy many benefits which are not available to the sole traders.
+Operating as a sole trader is also a very popular structure for businesses of small and medium-size.
+In fact, it is the 2nd most popular type of business structure in the UK.

-The three main reasons of trading as a limited company are status, tax efficiency and limited liability.
+The three main reasons for trading as a limited company are status, tax efficiency and limited liability.

-If you want to provide high value services or supply which can lead to liability claims and/or operate in public domain then limited liability is important.
+If you want to provide high-value services or supply which can lead to liability claims and/or operate in the public domain then limited liability is important.
 In such situations, your personal finances and assets are protected.
 Operating as a sole trader does not have this benefit.

-The directors can keep their income level below the higher bands through taking remuneration in combination of dividends and salary.
+The directors can keep their income level below the higher bands by taking remuneration in a combination of dividends and salary.
 This results in more money being available for reinvestment or distribution among the shareholders and directors.
 Sole traders don’t have any such strategy to save tax.

 Although operating as a limited company has greater administration costs and accounting requirements, requiring more attention and time, the professional and financial gains cover these drawbacks.